Aliases for F13B Gene

 GeneCards Summary for F13B Gene

 F13B (Coagulation Factor XIII B Chain) is a Protein Coding gene.
 Diseases associated with F13B include Factor Xiiib Deficiency and Factor Xiii Deficiency.
-Among its related pathways are Prostate Cancer and Platelet activation, signaling and aggregation.
+Among its related pathways are Collagen biosynthesis and modifying enzymes and Formation of Fibrin Clot (Clotting Cascade).
 An important paralog of this gene is CFH.